pedro-abundio-wang/deep-learning/3 structuring-machine-learning-projects/Readme.md

 Before the modern era of big data, it was a common rule in machine learning to use a random 70%/30% split to form your training and test sets.
 This practice can work, but it’s a bad idea in more and more applications where the training distribution (website images in our example above) is different from the distribution you ultimately care about (mobile phone images).

 We usually define:

-	- Training set — Which you run your learning algorithm on.
+  - **Training set** — Which you run your learning algorithm on.
-	- Dev (development) set — Which you use to tune parameters, select features, and make other decisions regarding the learning algorithm.
-Sometimes also called the hold-out cross validation set .
+  - **Dev (development) set** — Which you use to tune parameters, select features, and make other decisions regarding the learning algorithm.
+Sometimes also called the hold-out cross validation set.
-	- Test set — which you use to evaluate the performance of the algorithm, but not to make any decisions regarding what learning algorithm or parameters to use.
+  - **Test set** — which you use to evaluate the performance of the algorithm, but not to make any decisions regarding what learning algorithm or parameters to use.

 Once you define a dev set (development set) and test set, your team will try a lot of ideas, such as different learning algorithm parameters, to see what works best.
 The dev and test sets allow your team to quickly see how well your algorithm is doing.

-In other words, the purpose of the dev and test sets are to direct your team toward the most important changes to make to the machine learning system .
+In other words, **the purpose of the dev and test sets are to direct your team toward the most important changes to make to the machine learning system**.

 So, you should do the following: Choose dev and test sets to reflect data you expect to get in the future and want to do well on.